 3. Balance sheet

 inventory that you expect to turn around quickly.
-Long-term assets include real estate and major equipment.
+They can also be long-term assets like real estate and major equipment.
 Similarly, liabilities are made up of short-term debts like costs for producing current goods and long-term debts, such as business loans.
-Equity includes cash invested by the owner or investors and retained earnings.
+Your equity is the cash invested by you or investors as well as retained earnings.

 4. Tax returns

-5. Accounts receivable/accounts payable (aka, “aging reports”)
+5. Accounts receivable/accounts payable

 Your accounts receivable and payable can also be referred to as an aging report.
 This report categorizes debts owed to your business, including the amount of time the debt is owed.
 “Accounts receivable” are the funds that are owed to your business, while “accounts payable” are the funds that your business owes to others.

 In general, the older a debt is, the less likely it is that it will be paid.
 And if your business doesn’t get paid, you’ll lose money and impact your cash flow.

 Aging reports show you how much of your accounts receivable are overdue and how old they are so that you can follow up and take action to bring money in.
 On the other side, if you have bills that are overdue, your aging report will show you that you need to get caught up.
 Talk to your CPA and financial team about how to better manage expenses and streamline operations.